liferay/liferay-docs/develop/learning-paths/themes/articles/04-leveraging-bootstrap-and-font-awesome-icons-in-your-theme/00-intro.markdown

 choose from.
 In either case, you access the icons by setting your element's class to the corresponding icon name.

-All of the available Bootstrap icons, along with their names, can be found in the [Github repository](http://liferay.github.io/alloy-bootstrap/base-css.html#icons).
+All the available Bootstrap icons, along with their names, can be found in the [Github repository](http://liferay.github.io/alloy-bootstrap/base-css.html#icons).

 Likewise, you will find the list of available Font Awesome icons, along with their names, in their [Github repository](http://fortawesome.github.io/Font-Awesome/3.2.1/icons/).

-In this portion of the Learning Path, you'll leverage some of Font Awesome's icons to create the social media links for the Lunar Resort, but you could use Bootstrap's icons using the same methods.
+In this portion of the Learning Path, you'll leverage some of Font Awesome's icons to create the social media links for the Lunar Resort.
+This was a design
+choice: you could use Bootstrap's icons using the same methods.